 While the Tailwater Study does not directly assist in the recovery of threatened or endangered wildlife, it will provide important information that can be integrated into water management decisions.
 With better information, decisions regarding water resource management can more carefully balance the needs of consumptive water users with those of threatened and endangered species and the environment.
-Moreover, if the Tailwater Study has the intended effect of continuing to encourage irrigation efficiency improvements, the associated water quality benefits would accrue to the Lower i.
+Moreover, if the Tailwater Study has the intended effect of continuing to encourage irrigation efficiency improvements, the associated water quality benefits would accrue to the Lower Arkansas River ecosystem.
+Such ecosystem improvements could contribute to the overall recovery of threatened and endangered wildlife species.

+i.
 The water activity provides a high level of benefit to Colorado in relationship to the amount of funds requested.